At last, someone has invented the horseless centaur!

 because it's something separate that he rebuilds when it gets destroyed in a fight.
 This particular design seems pretty directly influenced by the appearance in Punisher #33 and #34: the shape of the treads, the way the armor hangs over them, the paired headlights, the single machine gun in the front... it's not a direct copy, but the inspiration is clear.
 Even the shape of his belt is the same!

 One definite difference is the torso.
-Like the art, the toy is still wearing a leather harness, but he wasn't drawn with a shirt, and this one is certainly sculpted with one.
+Like the art, the toy is still wearing a leather harness, but he wasn't drawn with a shirt, and Dennis Chan has certainly sculpted him with one.
 Maybe they thought being barechested

 was too sexual?
 Seems unlikely.
 It's weird that his sleeveless shirt is the same olive drab as his tank, rather than being a different color for contrast.
 His harness sticks down lower than the bottom of the torso in the back, so it will always get pushed up a little.
 Obviously they want you to pose him hunched forward slightly.
 He's got silver bracelets at the ends of his bare arms, and wears a metal collar just like he did in the comics.
 If you don't like that particular thing, you can take it off and give it to Havok, who's supposed to have similar as part of his costume, but didn't.
 (Or if you want Havok to be complete but also don't want to shortchange Bonebreaker, you could always lend Alex Jigsaw's neck brace.)